huggingface/text-generation-inference/docs/source/backends/neuron.md

 ```
 docker run -p 8080:80 \
        -v $(pwd)/data:/data \
+       --device=/dev/neuron0 \
-       --privileged \
+       --device=/dev/neuron1 \
        ghcr.io/huggingface/text-generation-inference:<VERSION>-neuron \
        --model-id /data/<neuron_model_path>
 ```

 Note: You don't need to specify any service parameters, as they will all be deduced from the model export configuration.
+You must however expose enough devices to match the number of cores specified during the export phase.

 ### Using a neuron model from the 🤗 [HuggingFace Hub](https://huggingface.co/)